 Streetcars in Kewanee and Galva, Illinois is a 100-page paperback book with over 50 pictures written by the late Fred Rozum.
 It covers the history of streetcars in Kewanee from 1903 to 1935 and the interurban operated by the streetcar company between Kewanee and Galva from 1906 to 1932.

-The book is available for purchase at the Robert and Marcella Richards Museum at 211 N. Chestnut, B and B Printing at 214 S. Main and the Kewanee Public Library (reference department in basement).
+The book is available for a $15 donation at our Museum at 125 N. Tremont, B and B Printing at 214 S. Main and the Kewanee Public Library (reference department in basement).